-Glossary media-sources of information, like television or newspapers American Academy of Pediatrics-an organization, or group, that cares for the health of children and teenagers whether-if official endorsement-formal or public support for something current-happening right now account-a relationship with a company potential-possible media-sources of information, like television or newspar American Academy of Pediatrics-an organization, or growth that cares for the health of children and teenagers whether-if official endorsement-formal or public support for something current-happening right now account-a relationship with a company make a recommendation.
+Text Glossary You are part of the Children and Media Expert Advisory Committee.
+Your job is to help the American Academy of Pediatrics decide whether or not to make an official endorsement of Facebook's current policy that children must be 13 in order to get a Facebook account.
+After examining both the potential benefits and risks of a Facebook account, particularly to the development of the adolescent brain, media-sources of information, like television or newspapers American Academy of Pediatrics-an organization, or group, that cares for the health of children and teenagers whether-if official endorsement-formal or public support for something current-happening right now account-a relationship with a company potential-possible make a recommendation.
 Should the development-growth American Academy of Pediatrics adolescent-teenager officially recommend that Facebook raise-move something higher raise its minimum age to 18 or endorse minimum-the smallest amount the policy as it stands at the age of 13? as it stands-as something is now Word Bank 13 Brain media raise 18 Children minimum risks account Current now television benefits Internet potential whether or not Supplementary Questions 6.
 What kinds of experts are on the committee?
 [ALL] The people on the committee are experts on and .
 [EN, EM] The people on the committee are .
 [TR] 7.
 What is Facebook's current policy?
 [ALL] Facebook's current policy, or the policy it has , is that children must be to have a Facebook .
 [EN, EM] Facebook's current policy is .
 [TR] 8.
 What does the committee have to do to make a recommendation?
 [ALL] To make a recommendation, the committee has to examine the possible and of Facebook to the development of the adolescent .
 [EN, EM] To make a recommendation, the committee has to .
 [TR] Guiding Question 9.
 Facebook currently has a policy that children under 13 should not have a Facebook account.
 What does the committee have to decide?
 [ALL] The committee has to decide .
 [EN, EM, TR] Part 2 AIR Instructions for Teachers Present the guiding question to the students for discussion.
 Tell students to read the excerpt while using the glossary for definitions of any difficult words.
 Tell the students to complete the questions below after reading the excerpt.
 AIR Instructions for Students Read the excerpt.
 Use the glossary to find the definitions of any difficult words.
 Answer the questions about the text.
 Guiding Question Does the author think Facebook is good or bad for teenagers?
 Text Glossary In many ways Allison is a normal teenager, except for normal-usual one.
 She's an exceptional texter.
 In fact, she quite routinely sends over 900 texts a day.
 Even though Allison's texting habit may be extreme, her impulse to connect to her peers is not.
 Teenagers are social.
 Whether it is due to the evolutionary imperative to find a mate or because they are naturally starting to separate from their parents, teenagers seek out other teens.
 With the advent of Facebook, this social impulse can be followed any time of the day.
 However, because an adolescent brain has a developing prefrontal cortex, a highly sensitive risk and reward center, and is entering a period of dynamic growth, Facebook can be a particularly toxic when paired with the developing teen brain.
 For these reasons, the American Academy of Pediatrics should recommend that Facebook raise its minimum age to 18 so teens are on steadier neurological footing before they begin to navigate the social world of Facebook.